 COVID-19: On 11 March 2020, the World Health Organisation declared the Coronavirus (Covid-19) outbreak to be a pandemic in recognition of its rapid spread across the globe.
-Many governments took increasingly stringent steps to help contain and delay the spread of the virus, which have slowed down the economies worldwide, causing considerable global disruption in business activities and everyday life.
+The majority of the governments took increasingly stringent steps to help contain and delay the spread of the virus, which have slowed down the economies worldwide, causing considerable global disruption in business activities and everyday life.

 Many countries, including Greece, adopted extraordinary and economically costly containment measures, including requiring companies to limit or even suspend normal business operations.
 Governments also implemented restrictions on travelling as well as strict quarantine measures.
-Industries such as tourism, hospitality and entertainment are expected to be mostly disrupted directly by these measures.
-Other industries such as manufacturing and financial services are expected to be indirectly affected.
+Industries such as tourism and entertainment were directly disrupted by these measures.
+Other industries such as manufacturing and financial services were affected indirectly.

-The strict containment measures have been gradually relaxed since early May and the economic activity is expected to start recovering, leading to a partial recovery of the domestic demand.
-Also, the European Commission's proposal for a recovery plan ("Next Generation EU"), is expected to support the economic activity in Greece.
-However, following a steady increase of the number of infections reported during August, the Greek Government announced additional measures and restrictions to contain the spread of the coronavirus.
-The measures mainly affect traveling from certain countries, operations hours of restaurants in several regional units, as well as the suspension of public gatherings.
+The strict containment measures gradually relaxed during May, leading to a partial recovery of the domestic demand during the summer.
+However, following a steady increase of the number of infections during summer and especially since August, the Greek Government reintroduced measures and restrictions to contain the spread of the coronavirus.
+Despite the measures taken during the previous months, during October the situation in the country deteriorated further and the government announced even stricter measures, including local lockdowns, in order to control the spread of the pandemic.